6 popular company credit cards for your employees

-As a business owner with more to do than time allows, it’s nice to know you can trust your employees to make wise spending decisions on your behalf.
-That may include spending petty cash on office supplies when necessary, booking a hotel for business travel, or a wide range of other spending activities.
+As a business owner or startup, it’s nice to know you can trust your employees to make wise spending decisions on your behalf.
+That may include spending petty cash on office supplies when necessary, booking a hotel for business travel, or expensing client dinners.

 Although giving your employees the ability to spend on behalf of your business offers a level of convenience, it also opens the door to headaches.
 Employee reimbursement programs can be difficult to maintain, and spending in multiple areas without automated tracking is an accounting nightmare.

-How to choose the best business credit card for your employees
+How to choose the best company card for your employees

-- Available cards: Look for options that offer free access to unlimited employee cards.
-Some lenders will charge annual or monthly fees for each additional card you need.
+- Unlimited cards: Look for options that offer free unlimited physical and virtual cards for authorized users.
+Some providers will charge fees for each additional card.

-- Spending controls: Some credit cards for businesses with multiple employees give you the ability to create employee spending limits based on spending amounts and types of purchases.
-These spending limits can cut down on business expenses by ensuring that employees stick to your company’s spending policy.
+- Spending controls: Some cards allow you to create employee spending limits and vendor or purchase category restrictions.
+These limits can reduce your business expenses by guaranteeing that employees stick to your company’s spending policy.

-- Real-time tracking: Some credit card offers give you the ability to track spending on employee credit cards in real time.
-This means you’re in the know when it comes to your business spending at all times. .
+- Real-time tracking: Some providers let you track spending on employee credit cards in real-time.
+This means you’re in the know regarding your business spending at all times.

 - APR: None